A248/LibertyBans/docs/Upgrading-to-LibertyBans-1.2.0-from-1.1.x.md

-LibertyBans 1.2.0 is fully compatible with 1.1.x, but please note the following.
+LibertyBans 1.2.0 is mostly compatible with 1.1.x, but please note the following.

 ## API dependency - Developers Please Read